32 More about hypothesis testing

 • A small \(P\)-value does not mean the null hypothesis \(H_0\) is false, or that \(H_1\) is true.

-Hypothesis testing is about making a decision about a population using a sample.
+Hypothesis testing is about making a decision about a population using sample information.
 Since the sample is just one of countless possible samples that could have been observed, making an incorrect conclusion is always a possibility.

 • Incorrectly concluding that evidence supports the alternative hypothesis.
-Of course, the researchers do not know they are incorrect... but the possible of making this mistake is always present when concluding that the evidence supports the alternative hypothesis.
+Of course, the researchers do not know they are incorrect, but the possibility of making this mistake is always present.
 This is a false positive, or a Type I error.

-• Incorrectly concluding that there is no evidence to support the alternative hypothesis.
-Of course, the researchers do not know they are incorrect... but the possible of making this mistake is always present when concluding that there is no evidence to support the alternative hypothesis.
+• Incorrectly concluding there is no evidence to support the alternative hypothesis.
+Of course, the researchers do not know they are incorrect, but the possibility of making this mistake is always present.
 This is a false negative, or a Type II error.

-Ideally, neither of these errors would be made; however, sampling variation that neither can ever be completely eliminated.
+Ideally, neither of these errors would be made; however, sampling variation means that neither can ever be completely eliminated.
 In practice, hypothesis testing begins by assuming the null hypothesis is true, and hence places the onus on the data to provide compelling evidence in favour of the alternative hypothesis.
-This means researchers usually aim to minimising the chance of a Type I error.
+This means researchers usually prioritise minimising the chance of a Type I error.

-A Type I error is like declaring an innocent person guilty (recall innocence is presumed).
+A Type I error is like declaring an innocent person guilty (recall: innocence is presumed in the judicial system).
 Similarly, a Type II error is like declaring a guilty person innocent.
 The law generally sees a Type I error as more grievous that a Type II error, just as in research.

-In general, communicating the results of any hypothesis test requires:
+In general, communicating the result of a hypothesis test requires stating:

 1. the answer to the RQ;